jackjliew/ai-openscale/insight-timechart.md

   ![View transactions](images/view_transactions.png)

   a list of transactions for the past hour is listed.
-You will see any transaction that contributed to bias (in this case, a Prediction value of "2").

   ![Transaction list](images/transaction_list.png)